 Not Lazy, Just Frozen: Why You Can’t "Discipline" Your Way Out of Burnout

-Let’s shatter a myth right now: Laziness isn't real.
+Let’s shatter a myth right now: laziness isn't real.
+If you can't move, your biological brake pedal is stuck.

 But what if I told you that this inability to move isn't a moral failing?
 What if it’s a biological brake pedal?